 Port buttons can be used to apply the desired logic state to pins of the MCU PORT they are routed to.
-These buttons are small tactile SPST switches that work in conjunction with a DIP switch, labeled as BUTTONS [6] (also labeled as SW3 on the schematic - seperatly included).
-This DIP switch is located in the BOARD SETUP section [7].
-These buttons apply a logic level to a pin, according to the color labeling scheme as discussed earlier.
+These buttons are small tactile SPST switches that work in conjunction with a DIP switch, labeled as BUTTONS [3] (also labeled as SW3 on the schematic - seperatly included).
+This DIP switch is located in the BOARD SETUP section [4].